-The Scheme invests in, among other assets, bonds, equities, property, absolute return and alternative assets.
+The Scheme invests in, among other assets, bonds, equity options and alternative assets.
 It also maintains a watching brief over the potential contribution of other forms of assets.

 The Trustee also monitors, analyses and responds to other risks such as regulatory risk, administrative risk, concentration, liquidity, counterparty risk, credit risk, political risk and country risk.